Level 4 – Layered Bugs (≈ 10 minutes, stretch)

 - Inspect

-input,parts, andnumberPart. - Step line‑by‑line and watch for:
+input,parts, andnumberPart. - Step line-by-line and identify exactly where and why the first failure happens.

 Once you understand the problem, stop debugging and fix parseLevel to: